Dewalt-arch/pimpmyadlab/readme.md

   - Added autodetection of domain controller ip address
     - automatically sets dns configuration on the workstation
-    - elminates prompting the student for the ip address of the domain controller
+    - eliminates prompting the student for the ip address of the domain controller
     - removed prompt to enter ip address of the domain controller

   - Added auto join of the domain marvel.local